milind-patel/indian_pincodes/README.md

 # IndianPincodes
-A simple gem to search city, state, post office,head office and sub office details from pin_code.
+A simple gem to search city, state, post office,taluka name, district name,head office and sub office details from pincode.
 All details has been stored in yaml file

 Note: You need around 25MB free space in your system or server to use this gem.